dau1et/cheribsd/README.md

 # CheriBSD

-CCheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI ISA.
+CheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI ISA.
 CheriBSD includes support for CHERI extensions to the MIPS and RISC-V architectures.